UPPMAX/uppmax_intro_day_1/docs/sessions/use_remote_desktop.md

     - Learners have done basic file management: create, copy, move and delete a file and folder
     - Learners have started a terminal
-    - Learners have started `gedit`
+    - Learners have started `pluma`
-    - Learners have found that the text editor is called `gedit`
+    - Learners have found that the text editor is called `pluma`
-    - Learners have done basic things in gedit: edit a files, save, close
+    - Learners have done basic things in pluma: edit a files, save, close
     - Learners have copy-pasted text between local computer and the remote desktop (in both directions)